chesshacker/dockerize-your-shell/README.md

 `mkdir -p ~/.config/git && mv ~/.gitconfig ~/.config/git/config` to fix it.

 ## Customization

+After you are setup, customize ~/.dockerize-your-shell/Dockerfile to install anything you like.

+TODO: Restore the ability to add other directories.

 In addition to apt-get installing more things, you may want to symbolically link more directories from your host to your dockerized shell.
 In my personal